Chandler Blanchet betting profile: Sony Open in Hawaii - PGA TOUR

 Blanchet's recent performances

-- Blanchet's best finish over his last 10 appearances was at the U.S. Open, where he missed the cut with a score of 12-over.
+- Blanchet's best finish over his last ten appearances was a missed cut at the U.S. Open, where he posted a score of 12-over.

 - Blanchet has an average of -0.241 Strokes Gained: Off-the-Tee in his past five tournaments.